Godfrey Mzamane

-Godfrey Isaac Malunga Mzamane (7 March 1909 – 1977) was a novelist, literary historian, academic and intellectual pioneer of African studies in South Africa.
+Godfrey Isaac Malunga Mzamane (7 March 1909 – 1977) was a novelist, literary historian, academic, human rights activist and intellectual pioneer of African studies in South Africa.

-Early life and education
+Early life

-GGodfrey Mzamane was born in Fobane in the Mt.
+Godfrey Mzamane was born in Fobane in the Mt.
 Fletcher district, near Matatiele in the Transkei.
-His father Seplani Isaac Mzamane was an Anglican church lay preacher.
+His father Seplani Isaac Mzamane was an Anglican church lay preacher and his mother was Julia Mzamane.
+Godfrey was married to Nompumelelo Mzamane and they had three children.
+He is Doctor Dumisani Mzamane's uncle as well as Joe Mzamane and Joab Mzamane's second cousin.

+Education

 Godfrey attended primary school at Umzimkhulu, at the French Evangelical Missionary School there; he also attended Bethesda Moravian Mission School at Lupindo.
 He graduated standard six in 1921.

 In 1926, he studied at St John's College, Mthatha, then at Adam's Teacher Training College in Natal.
 He also went to Fort Hare for a time.

 From 1936 to 1939, he taught at the training school in Mariazell, Matatiele.
 He also taught at St. Peter's Secondary School in Johannesburg.
 Godfrey then went to Cape Town to learn museum techniques.
 In 1942, he was appointed the assistant curator of the F.S.
 Malan Museum at Fort Hare University College.